-Data, Query Size, and Usage Limits
+Data, Records Size, and Usage Limits

 Algolia limits the size of a record for performance reasons.
 The limits depend on your plan - see our pricing page.
 We recommend a few techniques that can help you reformat and break up your records into smaller ones.

 Records can’t go beyond a certain size limit of minified JSON: